ellipinnock/2014-02-03-TGAC/lessons/thw-python/functions-and-modules/tutorial.md

 ---
 layout: lesson
 root: ../../..
+github_username: apawlik
+bootcamp_slug: 2014-02-03-TGAC
 title: Python Functions and Modules
 ---
 **Materials by: John Blischak, Anthony Scopatz, and other Software Carpentry instructors (Joshua R. Smith, Milad Fatenejad, Katy Huff, Tommy Guy and many more)**

 Computers are very useful for doing the same operation over and over.
 When you know you will be performing the same operation many times, it is best to encapsulate this similar code into a function or a method.
 Programming functions are related to mathematical functions, e.g. f(x), and it is helpful to think of them as abstract operators that produce output given some input.
 Let's look at some examples to solidify this concept.

+*The IPython Notebook file and the sample data files for this tutorial can be found in the course materials:*

+	{{page.bootcamp_slug}}/lessons/thw-python/functions-and-modules

 ##Built-in string methods